Jessie (Toy Story): Conception and design

 The Pixar team knew that a key aspect of the plot was to find a reason for Woody to leave Andy's room, so they wanted to create a compelling character to engage with Woody emotionally.
-Chief creative officer Pete Docter said that the team knew that Woody could not be convinced to leave through logic and reason so they decided that it needed to centre on a relationship: "Jessie brought this sense of responsibility and duty".
+Chief creative officer Pete Docter said that the team knew that Woody could not be convinced to leave through logic and reason so they decided that it needed to center on a relationship: "Jessie brought this sense of responsibility and duty".
 Toy Story 4 director Josh Cooley said that Jessie was created to support Woody and show him a new perspective and as she evolved she continued to support him.
 Production designer Bob Pauley described Jessie as "superfun and energetic and a nice complement to Woody".
 She was initially designed by Jill Culton, who found her hair particularly difficult, but her design was later upgraded.
 Lasseter said that the team worked hard on making Jessie a strong female character.
 He explained that after being abandoned by her owner, Jessie believes that her only opportunity to be loved by children again is in a museum, which requires a Woody doll: "her whole love of children is hinged around the fact that Woody got there".
 He said that several attempts were made to create the scene in which Jessie tells her backstory but when this failed to work, they found that it was better expressed through the song "When She Loved Me", written by Randy Newman and performed by Sarah McLachlan.
 Lasseter explained that, "every time she would tell the story, it lost some emotion".
 Although the Pixar team generally avoided having characters break into song, they decided that the song was the right format for expressing the emotion: "It brought tears to our eyes."